-- Written self or peer-evaluation should take place at least twice a week in the core subjects.
-There should be clear written evidence in pupils' books that it is happening. - All self and peer-evaluation should be completed in green pen.
-Pupils should write the letter "SE" (self-evaluation) or "PE" at the start of their comments. . - On the remaining days or where the task has no written outcome, self- and peerevaluation should be completed verbally. - Time for self- and peer-evaluation needs to be built into planning and can be done during a task and/or at the end of a lesson. - It is important that teachers take account of pupils' evaluation and use this to inform future teaching and learning.

-- Pupils may mark their own work as this is an important way of encouraging children to reflect on their own progress in the lesson and it provides them with immediate feedback. - It may on occasion be beneficial for pupils to mark each other's work as marking another pupil's work can support peer-evaluation.
+- Self- and peer-evaluation can be completed verbally. - Time for self- and peer-evaluation needs to be built into planning and can be done during a task and/or at the end of a lesson. - It is important that teachers take account of pupils' evaluation and use this to inform future teaching and learning. - Pupils may mark their own work as this is an important way of encouraging children to reflect on their own progress in the lesson and it provides them with immediate feedback. - It may on occasion be beneficial for pupils to mark each other's work as marking another pupil's work can support peer-evaluation.
 This should be done sensitively and at the discretion of the teacher.